Cryptic Crossword Guide

 This is a combination of a charade and a deletion of the middle letters.
 The answer is HARD (defined by ‘tough’).
 Laugh is substituted for ‘ha!’, ‘ends’ says one should take the end letters of ‘round’ and throw the rest away (i.e. RD) and ‘at’ says the two should go together to spell HARD.

 It’s indecent to let little Albert roam around inside (6)

 This is a combination of an anagram and a container.
 The answer is AMORAL (defined, as ‘indecent’).
 ‘Little Albert’ is substituted for AL (‘little’ indicates an abbreviation rather than a small child), ‘around’ is an anagram indicator saying that the letters of ‘ROAM’ need to be moved around, in this case to make MORA and ‘inside’ says that they go inside AL. Placing MORA inside AL spells out the answer!

 There are numerous other rare things that setters sometimes do in cryptic clues.
 The above types cover most of what one finds but a setter will occasionally deploy another imaginative way to denote the answer.

-Learning to solve cryptic clues improves with practice.
+Solving cryptic clues gets easier with practice.
 A very good first step is to download the Crossword Genius app as it is an excellent resource for people learning cryptic crosswords as Ross can solve and explain the answers when you get stuck!